top of page

 Seek support:

-If you think that the novel may trigger difficult emotions or memories, consider reaching out to a trusted friend, family member, or therapist.
+I know an author who books herself in for therapy whilst writing because her own writing triggers her.
+The same applies to reading.
+If you think that a novel may trigger difficult emotions or memories, consider reaching out to a trusted friend, family member, or therapist.
 Discussing your feelings and experiences can provide a supportive outlet.

 Practice self-care:

-Engage in self-care activities before and after reading challenging material.
+Engage in self-care activities before and after reading challenging books.
 This may include exercising, meditating, journaling, or engaging in hobbies that bring you joy.
-Prioritise activities that promote your well-being.
+Prioritise activities that promote your wellbeing.

 Walking works for me, or cleaning - both of these take my mind elsewhere.